HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 The `FHIRresource` indicates the focus of the event; the `suffix` defines the type of event.

-Event names are unique and case-insensitive.
+Event names are unique and lower-case and case-sensitive.
 Implementers may define their own events.
 Such proprietary events SHALL be named with reverse domain notation (e.g. `org.example.patient_transmogrify`).
 Reverse domain notation SHALL NOT be used by a standard event catalog.
 Proprietary events SHALL NOT contain a dash ("-").

 When subscribing to FHIRcast events a list of events is added.
 These events may contain wild cards.
 Wild cards are expressed as a `*` replacing either the `FHIRresource` or `suffix`  with `*` indicates any events that match the resulting definition are requested.
 The event `*` means the subscriber subscribes to any event.
 The table below shows some typical examples.

 {:.grid}
 | **Event** | **Description** |